allenc256/teenyGPT/README.md

 # teenyGPT

 A small library which implements a Transformer from scratch using pytorch.
-This project is only meant to serve as a demonstration only and is not optimized for training large models on large datasets.
+This project is only meant to serve as an experimental testbed only and is not optimized for training large models on large datasets.

 ## Dependencies